 Address: Stationsplein 11 L, 2011 LR Haarlem, Netherlands

-This fascinating city, located outside of the city Amsterdam in the northwest Netherlands, is well worth visiting.
+This fascinating city, located outside Amsterdam in the northwest Netherlands, is well worth visiting.
 In this beautiful old town, you can see medieval cobblestone alleys and gabled houses from every direction.
+The best way to take it all in is by going on a private walking tour or a self-guided walking tour.

 Address: Frederikspark 14, 2012 DA Haarlem, Netherlands

-The Dutch know their way around a beautiful garden, and visiting parks are one of the best things to do in Haarlem.
-Among the best is Frederikspark, one of the most beautiful parks in the city, which is conveniently located near other city landmarks.
+The Dutch know their way around a beautiful garden, and visiting parks is one of the best things to do in Haarlem.
+Among the best is Frederikspark, one of the city’s most beautiful parks, conveniently located near other city landmarks.

 See Related: Top Sites for Booking Tours